 10. Dehumidifier

 High humidity can make a bedroom feel much warmer than it actually is, leading to a sticky and uncomfortable sleeping experience.
-A dehumidifier works by removing excess moisture from the air, which helps your body's natural cooling process function more the air is dry, your sweat evaporates faster, allowing you to feel cooler even at higher temperatures.
-Additionally, maintaining a lower humidity level prevents the growth of mold and dust mites, which can improve overall air quality and respiratory a quiet, bedroom-sized dehumidifier can create a crisp, fresh atmosphere that is much more conducive to falling asleep and staying asleep.
+A dehumidifier works by removing excess moisture from the air, which helps your body's natural cooling process function more efficiently.
+When the air is dry, your sweat evaporates faster, allowing you to feel cooler even at higher temperatures.
+Additionally, maintaining a lower humidity level prevents the growth of mold and dust mites, which can improve overall air quality and respiratory health.
+Using a quiet, bedroom-sized dehumidifier can create a crisp, fresh atmosphere that is much more conducive to falling asleep and staying asleep.

 11. Thermal Curtains